anirudhys123/hospital/README.md

-This website is currentlynot responsive so please do watch it from laptop only.
+This website is currently not responsive so please do watch it from laptop only.